National Infertility Awareness Week is also known as #NIAW. Pink and blue awareness pins are used to raise awareness about infertility.

 Infertility has become more visible in recent years with the help of online support groups and social media platforms.
-Those currently battling infertility can all virtually get together and discuss their experiences and lend one another support or offer tips.
+Those currently battling infertility can all virtually get together to discuss their experiences and lend one another support or offer tips.
 The hashtag #ttc, which stands for trying to conceive, is one of the most popular infertility hashtags.
-If you, or someone you know is struggling to get pregnant, I would highly recommend a quick search on the social media platform of your choice to find a #ttc community to talk to.

 Infertility can be a very isolating and lonely experience for couples, in part due to the stigma surrounding the issue.
-Many people experience feelings of shame or inadequacy when they are unable to conceive naturally, and as a result, they don’t talk openly about it with other people.
-While, of course, this is a very personal situation for anyone going through it, there is no need to be embarrassed about the struggle.
-In fact, infertility is actually pretty common!
-1 in every 8 couples experiences infertility.
+Many people experience feelings of shame or inadequacy when they are unable to conceive naturally.
+As a result, they don’t talk openly about it with other people.
+One in every eight couples, however, experiences infertility.
 A couple is classified as experiencing infertility if they have been unable to become pregnant after over a year of unprotected sex.

 Here’s an overview of causes.
-Since men and women have different anatomy, the causes will be separated by sex:
+Since men and women have different anatomy, the causes will be separated by gender:

 Things that can cause infertility in men include: